 "I wish there was some great epiphany story where it came to me and there was an aura and a choir of angels, but I think I just wrote it some night on a piece of paper for a story and I just kind of stuck with it."

 As with everything with "Fear the Deer," though, nothing's that simple.
-There's unfortunately no available clips of the debut of "Fear the Deer" from Anderson on "SportsCenter," and during our chat, Anderson noted several times that there's, of course, a chance that it could've started elsewhere first.
+There's unfortunately no available clips of the debut of "Fear the Deer" from Anderson on "SportsCenter," and during our chat, Anderson noted several times that, of course, there's a chance that it could've started elsewhere first.
 Levy's tweet even has a commenter claiming that Fairfield University created the phrase first for their sports teams, the Stags.

 "I'm not sure if I went into a court of law, they would go, 'Yes,' but I think I'm the guy who did it," Anderson said.
 "I've read a little bit where the fan section may have (come up with 'Fear the Deer'), and if it was, good on their originality and ingenuity.
 If I came by it second, I came by it honestly.
 I live in Connecticut and don't really go to Bucks games or sit in the fan section.
 So if somehow I've co-opted and popularized it, I'm totally fine with that too, but at least I came by it honestly."